mkclev3/machines-that-think/README.md

 This also presented a bunch of problems because everything the internet and Gemini suggested simply *wouldn't flip it*.
 It was pain, it was misery.
 I was ready to give up and call it a metaphor.

 But then!!
-Ben helped me, and after a few attempts, it was magically fixed, with a code line I was pretty sure I had tried before.
+Ben helped me, and after a few attempts, it was magically fixed with a code line I was pretty sure I had tried before.
 Clearly I do not have the magic touch, but yay!
 Its done!
 And the lines are thick and I did cut out most of the original image when I realized how annoying it was going to be to create (although now I realize it probably would've been just as complicated if I used the whole image), but I still like it :)

 I have regrets!
 I do feel like I learned a lot about how PIL and a bunch of other libraries work, and I'm now a lot more comfortable working with python and gemini in general.
 But looking back, I shouldn't have done the project this way.